Home Aviation Private Jets to World Cup Final 2026

 Can a Gulfstream G650 or Global 7500 land at Teterboro?

-How early must flight plans be filed?
+How early must flight plans be filed for World Cup match days?

 Per the FAA's published procedures, at least 6 hours before departure and no more than 24 hours.
-Air files and airborne IFR pick-ups are not accepted near host city areas except in emergencies.
+Air files and airborne IFR pick-ups are not accepted near host city areas except in genuine emergencies.

-What is the EDCT rule?
+What is the EDCT rule during World Cup Ground Delay Programs?

 Cookie Settings